bouyagas/SQL64/readme.md

 INSERT INTO Games(title, year, developers, genre) VALUES('Tony Hawk''s Pro Skater' , 1996, 'Neversoft', 'Extreme Sports');
 ```

+## Side Notes

+DON'T FORGET TO END EACH QUERY IN A SEMICOLON!! `;`

 ## Queries

+To receive full credit for this assignment, complete questions 1 through 7.
+Queries after that are a bonus!
 Use SQL queries to complete the following tasks.
 Copy these queries, and place them onto a file called "n64.sql" or similar (it MUST end in .sql).
 Upload this file to github, and hand it in via Google Classroom

 1. Select the title of all games